Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: MIMIC III

-\paragraph{Experimental design.} For this real-world dataset, patients are split into three groups: 80\% for training, 10\% for validation and 10\% for hyper-parameters selection.
-The hyper-parameter search consisted of the l2 penalty selection for the logistic regression among $\lambda \in [0.1, 1., 10., 100.]$.
+For this real-world dataset, patients are split into three groups: 80\% for training, 10\% for validation and 10\% for hyperparameters selection.
+The hyperparameter search consisted of the l2 penalty selection for the logistic regression among $\lambda \in [0.1, 1., 10., 100.]$.

-We bootstrapped the test set 100 times and report the mean and 95\% confidence bounds.
+We bootstrap the test set 100 times and report the mean and 95\% confidence bounds.

-\paragraph{Tabular results.} Table~\ref{table:annex:auc} presents the AUC for each group and imputation strategy.
-Similarly, Table~\ref{table:annex:fnr} details the false negative rate performances.

-\paragraph{Missingness Indicators.} Similarly, Table~\ref{table:annex:auc:missing} presents the AUC for each group and imputation strategy when missingness indicators are added to the regression model.
-Table~\ref{table:annex:fnr:missing} shows the false negative rate for the same pipelines.
-This analysis shows that the missingness patterns are informative of the outcome of interest as adding the missingness indicators as regressors improves performance.
-Note, however, that MICE Group presents lower AUC performance than MICE in Table~\ref{table:annex:auc:missing}.
-This observation echoes the criticism that group imputation may lead to suboptimal performance.
-Finally, these tables underline how no strategy consistently outperforms the others across groups.

-\paragraph{Controlling for all groups.} In Section~\ref{sec:mimic}, the group-specific results correspond to the imputation associated with each respective group.
-As practitioners aim to reduce the performance gap across all presented groups simultaneously, we propose alternative group imputation strategies in which we control over all groups.
-Specifically, group mean imputation associate to each patient the group mean associated with its Ethnicity, Sex and Insurance.
-Similarly, Group MICE regresses on the three groups simultaneously.

-The use of these imputation strategies result in the updated Figure~\ref{fig:mimic:all}.
-These experiments leads to identical conclusions.

-\paragraph{Threshold sensitivity.} In Section~\ref{sec:mimic}, we present results for a policy of 30\% additional care.
-As we arbitrarily chose this threshold, we propose to measure how the results vary under two different thresholds: 5\% and 50\%.
-Additionally, we introduce an additional metric to quantify equity in care delivery.
-When considering a fixed resource threshold (30\%), we measure each group's prioritisation --- the proportion of all patients who would receive care under this policy, regardless of their ground-truth condition.
-A gap in prioritisation quantifies how care is delivered differently across groups while a gap in FNR between groups illustrates how patients would be incorrectly de-prioritised across groups.